MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 The first buffer, for its part, is dedicated to the refreshing of the display panel.
 Double buffering avoids flickering and inconsistent rendering: it is well suited to high quality animations.
 This is the notion of **double buffer**.
-This new buffer is usually called **back buffer**, and the first buffer is usually called **frame buffer** or **front buffer**.
+This new buffer is usually called **back buffer**, and the first buffer is usually called **front buffer**.
-The two buffers in MCU memory alternately play the role of the back buffer and the frame buffer.
+The two buffers in MCU memory alternately play the role of the back buffer and the front buffer.
 The display panel address is alternatively changed from one buffer to the other.

-The *flush* step consists in switching (or swapping) the two buffers: the frame buffer becomes the back buffer and the back buffer becomes the frame buffer.
+The *flush* step consists in switching (or swapping) the two buffers: the front buffer becomes the back buffer and the back buffer becomes the front buffer.

 .. figure:: images/ui_display_double.*
    :alt: Swap Double Buffer